anthonypanzz/anthonypanzz/README.md

  Accomplished and certified Cloud Solutions Architect with 5 years of practical experience architecting, managing, supporting, and optimizing systems design and infrastructure.
 Proficient in identifying and resolving system and service problems, improving customer satisfaction.

-AWS Authorized Instructor with a background in teaching others how to design, engineer, and troubleshoot within the AWS ecosystem.
+AWS Authorized Instructor with a background in teaching learners how to design, engineer, and troubleshoot within the AWS ecosystem.

 ---